Wandalen/game_chess/Readme.md

 - [libuv](https://github.com/libuv/libuv)
 - [libalsa](https://www.alsa-project.org/wiki/Main_Page)

-The nightly version of the Rust build toolchain is required by the project.
+The rustup version v1.58  is required by the project.
+This is a workaround to respect Bevy library dependencies.
 To setup toolchain run:

 ```
-rustup default nightly
+rustup install 1.58
-rustup update
+rustup override set 1.58
 ```

 The project uses utility [cargo-make](https://github.com/sagiegurari/cargo-make).
 To install it run: